allmazz/rainbow6-teamspeak3-bot/README.md

 # rainbow6-teamspeak3-bot
 Script to show user's statistic from Rainbow 6: Siege in his TeamSpeak description.
 Based on r6tab.com, PyTS3.
+This is not a serious, full-fledged project.
+This is more of an idea for TeamSpek users and Rainbow Six players.
+Or an example of using PyTS3.

 Need `ts3` library: `pip3 install ts3`
 # Run server